Technology in the Public Interest

 Technology in the Public Interest expects to demonstrate contributions to the following outcomes through our grantmaking:

-- Researchers, advocates, and others advance shared AI evaluation and auditing practices that center public interest considerations, informing law, policy, regulation, and practice.
+Researchers and advocates advance shared AI evaluation and auditing practices that center public interest considerations, informing law, policy, regulation, and practice.

-- Expert networks focused on responsible AI adoption in consequential sectors, such as healthcare and education, are expanded and strengthened, advancing AI policies and practices that serve the public interest.
+Expert networks focused on responsible AI adoption in high-stakes sectors are expanded and strengthened, advancing AI policies and practices that serve the public interest.

-- Increased research and journalism on AI’s impacts both educate and inform the public and help guide policy, regulation, and practice.
+Increased research and journalism on AI’s impacts to both educate and inform the public and help guide policy, regulation, and practice.

 Funding Priorities